A man killed in Austin mass shooting was visiting from Michigan and planned to marry his high school sweetheart, family says - KTVZ

 Six people were taken to hospitals in police vehicles and three in personal vehicles, a police news release said.

-Chacon said investigators are reviewing video footage from multiple sources, including the city’s system of video surveillance cameras, to determine what happened.
+Chacon said investigators were reviewing video footage from multiple sources, including the city’s system of video surveillance cameras, to determine what happened.

 “Officers have their body-worn cameras, we have the public safety, HALO camera system which we have had for a number of years, which did capture parts of this incident,” Chacon said.
 “And of course the local businesses themselves have security footage that we are reviewing for evidence.”